pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 React is relying on JSX, a XML-esque syntax extension for rendering JavaScript and HTML.
 Syntax and strucutre-wise, JSX looks more familiar to JavaScript and apperas to blend into HTML more easily.
 It uses [ESLint](http://eslint.org/) to track for isses in the code.

-To get a clearer comparison between React and Angular 2, we are going to compare how a basic TODO application is built (example apps built by [Mark Volkmann (mvolkmann)](https://github.com/mvolkmann/react-examples).
+To get a clearer comparison between React and Angular 2's code strucures, we are going to compare how a basic TODO application is built (example apps built by [Mark Volkmann (mvolkmann)](https://github.com/mvolkmann/react-examples).

  Both applications use [Webpack](https://webpack.github.io/) for development and deployment.